Published by : Rishikul YogshalaPublished on: July 15, 2024

 Bonus: Surya Namaskar – The Foundation of Ashtanga Vinyasa Yoga

-Surya Namaskar, or Sun Salutation, is a key warm-up sequence in Ashtanga Vinyasa Yoga.
+Surya Namaskar, or Sun Salutation, is a key warm-up sequence in Ashtanga Vinyasa Yoga Poses.
 It consists of 12 steps and 6 asanas that prepare practitioners for more advanced poses.
 For a detailed guide on Surya Namaskar, explore our article on Surya Namaskar.

 Conclusion